ClonedPuppy/SK_Shader_info/README.md

 ## A short unofficial primer on how to write shaders for StereoKit!

 _First, a word of caution.
-I'm not a rockstar coder, so whatever is written here inculding the code examples, comes without any guarantees.
+I'm not a rockstar coder, so whatever is written here including the code examples, comes without any guarantees.
 Proceed at own risk!_

 ### Some StereoKit syntax

 StereoKit shaders are based on the HLSL language, you can read up on it more at [Microsofts excellent HLSL documentation](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl).

-The entry points for the pixel and fragment shader in StereoKit has to be specifically:
+The entry points for the vertex and fragment shader in StereoKit has to be specifically:

-    Pixel shader: vs
+    Vertex shader: vs
     Fragment shader: ps

 The way you set defaults for variables in the shader itself, also has a specific syntax: